What I learned from Mary Poppins

 We all know the story of Mary Poppins.
 A family needs help because life gets in the way and this woman magically falls from the sky to help in any way she can.
 Although it’s just a story, with great characters and a wonderful concept, it also has many learning lessons.

 As a child, I remember most of my friends loving Disney movies.
-Most of my friends liked The Little Mermaid or Snow White or Cindarella.
+They liked The Little Mermaid or Snow White or Cinderella.
 But my favorite was always Mary Poppins.
 When I was asked why that was my favorite, I always said how it was such a fun movie.
-But as an adult, I realized there is a much deeper reason why that has always been my favorite movie.
+As an adult, I realized there is a much deeper reason why that has always been my favorite Disney movie.

-When we’re kids, bordering on our teenage years, we are always told to grow up.
-As kids, we have HUGE imaginations and love to have fun and play and we learn by making mistakes.
+When we’re kids, bordering on our teenage years, we are told to grow up.
+As kids, we have HUGE imaginations and love to have fun and play, and we learn by making mistakes.
 When we’re adults, the imagination gets thrown out the window, the play gets tossed aside for work and we learn less and less.
-Mary Poppins Returns challenges these ideas.
+Mary Poppins Returns challenges these social constructs and gives us the idea that we can still have fun as adults.

 I recently saw the new movie and it brought me back to my childhood.
-It made me remember what it was like to be a kid again, what it was like to have fun!
-And it reminded me of a few lessons I learned from the original movie.
-I want to help you rejuvenate your inner child and free spirit and help you remember to not take life too seriously.
+It made me remember what it was like to be a kid again and what it was like to truly have fun!
+It even reminded me of a few lessons I learned from the original movie.
+For starters, not to take life too seriously.

 It’s ok to get dirty every now and then.

 When we get dirty as kids, our parents like us to clean up right away because we’ll get the furniture dirty or ruin our clothes.
-Trust me, I’m a neat freak and have OCD so I like things neat and tidy.
+I’m a self-proclaimed neat freak and have OCD so I like things neat and tidy.
 But sometimes getting a little dirty means an adventure or fun is in store.
 In the scene where Michael and Jane are off with Mary and Burt, they meet the chimney sweeps and the adventure begins.
 There’s dancing and laughing and everyone has a good time.
 No one is noticing that they’re getting dirty, they’re more focused on enjoying themselves.
-So go out and get dirty from time to time.
-Take a hike with friends, have a snowball fight this winter or walk barefoot through the sand at the local beach.
+My advice is to go out and get dirty from time to time.
+Take a hike with friends, have a snowball fight in the winter or walk barefoot through the sand at the local beach.
 Get outside and enjoy what’s happening around you.

 Great friends were once strangers.